alercah/rado/lang.md

 is used to clarify the order of triggers.
 Order statements cannot be contradictory.

-### Value Statement

-**I have no idea what the semantics of `val` should be right now, or even whether they should actually exist.**

-### Max Statement

-> Can appear in: items

-> Syntax: `max` *expression*

-A max statement declares the maximum amount of an item that a player can possess.
-Above this limit, more instances of the item cannot be acquired.
-The expression must be a constant expression.

-**Need to figure out how to handle shared/dynamic capacities (e.g. LttP bottles) and pickup griggers (e.g. ammo expansions)**

-The default, if no maximum is specified, is infinity.

 ### Default Statement

-> Can appear in: items, flags
+> Can appear in: variables

 > Syncax: `default` *expression*

-A default statement sets the starting value of a flag or starting quantity of an item.
-For a `num` flag or an item, the starting value or quantiy is 0 if no default statement is used.
-For a `bool` flag, it is `false`.
-Enum flags must have a default specified.
+A default statement sets the default value of a variable.
+It cannot appear in randomized variables.
+If not present in a dynamic or configuration value, the variable will either have a default based on its type or it will be an error.
+The default value must be a constant expression.

+Replacing a default statement changes the default value, as there can only be one such value.
+A default statement cannot be deleted.

 ### Fix Statement

-> Can appear in: items, flags
+> Can appear in: variables

 > Syntax: `fix` *expression*

-A fix statement fixes the value of a flag, or the quantity of an item, to a constant expression, thus effectively turning the flag or item into a constant.
-Its primary purpose is to be used in overrides to replace the flag or item with a constant value without having to update every use to remove it.
-It is an error to create a set action that corresponds to a fixed flag.
+A fix statement fixes the value of a variable, thus effectively turning it into a constant.
+Its primary purpose is to be used in overrides to replace the variable with a constant value without having to update every use to remove it.
+The fixed value must be a constant expression.

+Replacing a fix statement changes the fixed value, as there can only be one such value.
+A variable cannot have both a fixed and default value.

-### Configurable Statement
+### Config Statement

-> Can appear in: flags
+> Can appear in: variables

-> Syntax: `configurable`
+> Syntax: `config`

-A configurable statement declares that a user or client of the Rado schema can provide a value for use in evaluating the schema into a program.
-A configurable flag can also be fixed, in which case the configurability is ignored.
-Either way, like a fix flag, its value cannot be set using a set action.
+A config statement declares that a variable is a configuration variable, specified by the user to create parameters in the schema.
+A configuration variable can be fixed, in which case the configurability is ignored.

+Config statements can neither be added nor removed by overrides.

+### Random Statmeent

+> Can appear in: variables

+> Syntax: `random`

+A random statement declares that a variable is a randomizable variable, specified by the client working with a program to create a model.

+Config statements can neither be added nor removed by overrides.

 ### Disallow Statement

-> Can appear in: configurable enum-typed flags
+> Can appear in: enum-typed configuration variables

 > Syntax: `disallow` *name*

-A disallow statement must name one of the enum values for the flag's type; the flag cannot take on that value.
-The flag must then be set to one of the remaining values.
-It is an error to disallow all values or a fixed flag's value.
+A disallow statement must name one of the enum values for the variable's type;
+the variable cannot take on that value.
+The variable must then be set to one of the remaining values.
+It is an error to disallow all values or a fixed variable's value.

-Disallowance is not presently taken into account when determining if an expression is constant, and thus matching on a flag wth disallowed values will still consider the corresponding arms to be potentially evaluated.

 ### Start Statement